AvtsVivek/Az204WthTerraform/src/tf-files/890305-win-app-to-key-vault-user-assigned/ReadMe.md

 - This example extends a previous example.
 This example, deploys an Azure Key Vault.
 And then inside of it a secret.
 That secret will contain a connection string.

 - This example does not contain any application object.
 But instead, it has a Windows Web app Service.
-This Web App Service has UserAssigned identity as againest SystemAssigned identity.
+This Web App Service has UserAssigned identity (in contrast to SystemAssigned identity).
 Find the following code in the resource **azurerm_windows_web_app** in file **tf10-2-win-web-app.tf**

 ```tf
   identity {